kevinrussel/Emotonal_Stock_Trader/README.md

 it even matters, but at that point, does anything matter?
 Truly?
 Anyway, I need to do my other projects and then I will start working on this.

 entry #6) Oct,1,24
+I managed to get the alpaca api working and it is responidng to my computer, but there is still a lot I do not understand, so onwards and upwards I guess.
 Ok this is the 6th entry in the very slow progress that i am making, it is offically the first day of october, I hope to have this project operational soon, but who knows?
 My goal is by the 20th (that gives me 20 more days to finish this project).
 So I have to make sure that I stay on the grind and continue moving forward.
 The goal of today is to get the code running so that I may be able to buy a single stock.
 That is the idea.